 Don't be scared!
 Halloween party planning doesn't have to be tricky.
 For treats, decorations, and favors, we suggest taking inspiration from your Halloween party invitation.
 Playing off the invite's palette and theme, you can create a cohesive look and fun spirit that will thrill your ghoulish guests.

-In our animated Tricks and Treats invite, the color schemes, playful patterns, and batty animation provide a perfect launching pad for Halloween party planning.
-From this design, we've pulled together a complete Halloween party suite, a treasure trove of tasty, crafty genius from some of our favorite bloggers--and a little Smilebox magic, too.
+In our animated Spooky Friends Invite, this tricky trio of Halloween characters will entice your guests with their fun antics and provide a perfect launching pad for your Halloween party planning.
+From this design, we've pulled together a complete suite of printable Halloween decor items, a treasure trove of tasty, crafty genius from some of our favorite bloggers--and a little Smilebox magic, too.

 To help set the scene, create a wicked welcome for guests.
 Dress up your doorway with these dark, distressed Subway Art Pumpkins, a DIY idea from Jen of Tatertots & Jello and Alexa of The Swell Life.
 Use a faux pumpkin from a craft store, as Jen did, and use it again in next year's Halloween decorating.

 Have we mentioned how much we love time-saving, double-duty ideas?
 From A Diamond in the Stuff, Courtney's make-and-take BOO Blocks play a dual role: decor and favors.
 Customize the patterns, color, and ribbon for a spot-on complement to your theme.

 In the same spirit come Jack-o-lantern Balloon favors from Alison of Oopsey Daisy.
 Anchored to jars of candy corn, they're festive pumpkin centerpieces.
 But with surprises tucked inside, guests can take them to go.
 Move over goody bags, we prefer these goody balloons!